 “The thing is, for years I was just working, working, working,” he said.
 Paying bills, sending out invoices, figuring out inventory—all of that happened at night, or when there was no repair work to do, and there was always repair work to do.

-In 2012, David had five employees, including his father and two brothers, when his sister, Fatima, insisted that he hire her full time to manage the office.
+He had five employees in 2012, when his sister, Fatima, came to him and insisted that he hire her full-time to manage the office.
 When he said he couldn’t afford to hire her, she replied, “Yes, you can.
 You’ll see.”

 Fatima immediately began implementing business systems to make the office run more smoothly and she’s also the one who reached out to the Washington Small Business Development Center when she needed assistance growing the business.